PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Introduction

 {font={normalsize}}

-\paragraph{Motivation:} During the initial training epochs, the model undergoes substantial weight updates; however, as training progresses, the intrinsic rank of the updates decreases\cite{Hu2021LoRALA}.
-Figure~\ref{fig:motivation_fig} illustrates this behavior for a representative large Vision Transformer model.
-Plot (a) on the left shows that the weight norm variations are pronounced across all the modules during the initial epochs but gradually stabilize in the later half of the training loop.
-Despite the stabilization of weight norms, the model loss (shown in plot (b)) continues to reduce significantly.
-Therefore, transitioning to LoRA at this stage has the potential to effectively capture the remaining low-rank variations in weight norms.
+{\textbf{Motivation}:} During the initial training epochs, the model undergoes substantial weight updates, which gradually stabilize as training progresses.
+For a representative large Vision Transformer model, Plot (a) of Figure~\ref{fig:motivation_fig} shows pronounced weight norm variations across all the modules initially followed by stabilization in the later epochs, while the model loss (shown in plot (b)) continues to decrease.
+These observations suggest that, in later epochs, weight updates primarily reflect small refinements rather than large exploratory changes across all parameters.
+We hypothesize that the low-rank constraint of LoRA is sufficient to capture these refinements without significant accuracy loss.

-\paragraph{Challenges:} Identifying the optimal transition point from full-parameter to LoRA-based training is non-trivial.
-An early transition can yield substantial performance gains, but often at the expense of accuracy.
-In contrast, a late transition preserves accuracy, but limits potential reductions in training time.
-The central challenge, therefore, lies in identifying a dynamic switching strategy that balances model accuracy and training performance.
-Enabling explicit user control over this switching point allows them to choose an accuracy-speed trade-off, making the model adaptable to specific use-case requirements.
-Moreover, it is evident from Figure~\ref{fig:motivation_fig} that although weight norms across modules exhibit broadly consistent trends, their magnitudes differ considerably.
-Consequently, applying a uniform low rank across all modules may inadequately capture module-specific convergence dynamics.
+{\textbf{Challenges}:} Identifying the optimal point to transition to LoRA-based training is non-trivial: an early transition can speed training but reduce accuracy, whereas a late transition preserves accuracy, but limits performance gains.
+A dynamic switching strategy, enabling explicit user control over this switching point, balances this accuracy–speed trade-off.
+Additionally, Figure~\ref{fig:motivation_fig} shows that while weight norms broadly exhibit consistent trends across modules, their magnitudes might differ considerably, indicating that a uniform low rank assignment may fail to capture module-specific convergence dynamics.

-\paragraph{Contributions:} In this work, we present \prelora, a framework for integrating Low-Rank Adaptation (LoRA) into the pretraining of large-scale models and address the challenges mentioned above.
+{\textbf{Contributions}:} In this work, we explore the integration of Low-Rank Adaptation (LoRA) into the pretraining of large-scale models.
+To that end, we have developed a framework, which we named \prelora{} that aims to address the challenges mentioned above.
 We use Vision Transformer (ViT-Large) \cite{Dosovitskiy2020AnII} with 300M parameters as a representative model for our experimental study.
-Our main contributions are as follows:

-\begin{enumerate} \item We propose a method for identifying the optimal switching point from full-parameter to LoRA-based training via a custom convergence test (Section~\ref{subsec:part_conv_test}) that incorporates loss and weight-change thresholds, enabling explicit control over the trade-off between training efficiency and model accuracy.
+Our main contributions are as follows: \begin{enumerate} \item We propose a custom convergence test (Section~\ref{subsec:part_conv_test}) that identifies the switching point from full-parameter to LoRA-based training using loss and weight-change thresholds and provides users explicit control over the accuracy–speed trade-off.